sjlongland/tuntap-packet-dumper/README.md

 an IPv4 payload or `struct ipv6hdr` (`linux/ipv6.h`) if it's IPv6.
 Alternatively you might choose to implement the dissector using your own data structures rather than using the Linux kernel ones.

+## `tap` differences

+For `tap` devices, the format is the same.
+You get the same packet information header, and it'll even duplicate the "ethertype" field.
+However instead of an IP datagram, you'll get a raw Ethernet frame.
+Thus, you'll need to manage sending ARP requests (IPv4) or neighbour solicitation messages (IPv6), and manage a MAC address table.